ansys/grantami-bomanalytics/examples/index.rst

       How to configure BoM Analytics for a customized database

-   .. grid-item-card:: Impacted substances queries
+   .. grid-item-card:: Impacted substances
       :padding: 2 2 2 2
       :link: 2_Impacted_Substances_Queries/index
       :link-type: doc

       How to perform impacted substance queries for materials, parts, and BoMs

-   .. grid-item-card:: Compliance queries
+   .. grid-item-card:: Compliance
       :padding: 2 2 2 2
       :link: 3_Compliance_Queries/index
       :link-type: doc